many psychological disorders afflicting visible minorities, none

 he may take to it (his work) like a drug – a disguised death-wish.

 In his obsession to vanquish the self-hater he is, he is driven

 to achieve exceptional career success (often inconsiderate of

 health and family).
 And if at the end of the day he is handsomely

-rewarded for his industry, the twisted motivation that underlies
+rewarded for his industry, the twisted motivation that is at the

-his activity remains hidden and of no practical interest to society
+root of his resourcefulness remains hidden and of no practical

 do we judge the self-hater who has achieved great career success